carpentries-incubator/lc-litsearchr/_episodes/04-overview-of-a-systematic-review.md

 The R package litsearchr provides a method to facilitate the harvesting of search terms to develop comprehensive search strategies, and to automatically create Boolean searches from lists of keywords, including incorporation of truncation and phrases.

+>## Think-Pair-Share: Pros and Cons of automation
+>
+>Think about the steps of a systematic review.
+What steps of the review process could benefit from automation?
+Are there any  negative impacts to automating parts of the systematic review process?
+Share your thoughts with a partner, and then share with the rest of the group.
+{: .challenge}